 The thing about store associates is that customers want them close enough to get help when they want it, but far enough away to not leave the customer feel as if someone is looking over his or her shoulder.
 That’s a balance that a properly trained associate can manage with ease.

 This type of associate will greet the customer and ask if the store visitor needs and help.
 If the answer is no, the associate invites the customer to browse as much as he or she wants and feel free to signal if there are any questions.
-At that point, the associate retires to a discreet distance while still remaining close enough for the customer to call out if he or she does want some help during the visit.
+At that point, the associate retires to a discreet distance.
+All while still remaining close enough for the customer to call out if he or she does want some help during the visit.

 Like other elements of creating a customer-friendly environment, an associate who is too pushy may push a customer right out the door.
 One that is too disinterested could motivate the customer to go to another store where he or she feels appreciated.